About .NET Core

-- Cross-platform: Runs on Windows, macOS and Linux operating systems.
+- Cross-platform: Runs on Windows, macOS, and Linux operating systems.

-- Command-line tools: Includes easy-to-use command-line tools that be used for local development and in continuous-integration scenarios.
+- Command-line tools: Includes easy-to-use command-line tools that can be used for local development and in continuous-integration scenarios.

-- Compatible: .NET Core is compatible with .NET Framework, Xamarin and Mono, via .NET Standard.
+- Compatible: .NET Core is compatible with .NET Framework, Xamarin, and Mono, via .NET Standard.

 - Open source: The .NET Core platform is open source, using MIT and Apache 2 licenses. .NET Core is a .NET Foundation project.

 - Supported by Microsoft: .NET Core is supported by Microsoft, per .NET Core Support.

 C#, Visual Basic, and F# languages can be used to write applications and libraries for .NET Core.
 These languages can be used in your favorite text editor or Integrated Development Environment (IDE), including:

 .NET Core exposes APIs for many scenarios, a few of which follow: